 “Injustice anywhere is a threat to justice everywhere.
 We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects us directly, affects all indirectly.” – Martin Luther King, Jr.

-Embracing Our Differences is proud to partner with the Anne Frank Center for Mutual Respect, The Jewish Federation of Sarasota-Manatee, the Sarasota County Bar Association - Diversity & Inclusion Committee, the Boxer Diversity Initiative and the Community Foundation of Sarasota County to bring, “Letters from Anne & Martin,” to middle and high school students in Sarasota county.
+Embracing Our Differences is proud to partner with the Anne Frank Center for Mutual Respect, the Manatee County Bar Association, the Manatee Community Foundation, and the Boxser Diversity Initiative to bring, “Letters from Anne & Martin,” to high school students in our community.

 This unique adaptation of combining their iconic words illustrates how both Martin Luther King and Anne Frank were born during the same year and although they lived on continents 5,000 miles apart and suffered fates in different decades, they still shared parallel experiences living in the shadow of hatred and prejudice.
 Despite being faced with unfair persecution, he in the Jim Crow South and she in Nazi-occupied Holland, the African-American Civil Rights Movement leader and the Jewish Holocaust victim, believed in fairness and justice for all.
 The performances feature professional New York City-based actors who bring to life the courage and eloquence of Anne and Martin’s stories.
 These performances show how injustices still exist and also promote constructive ideas on how to confront intolerance and discrimination today.

 Thank You to our Honorary Co-Chairs:

 2019: Lori Dorman, Esq.